Skip to main content Skip to footer

 Product development team roles and responsibilities

 The makeup of your product development team will depend on the product you’re building, of course.
-The most common roles you should think about incorporating into your product development team are:
+The most common roles you should think about incorporating into your software development team structure are:

 Product owner/Product manager